we-ready/notebook/English/junior.6.md

 Mrs Turner: That's true.
 Their job is important and necessary to us all.
 Mr Turner: Something must be done to end the strike.

-## GRAMMAR

-The Passive Voice

-The workers have put up a big building in my home town.
-A big building has been put upin my home town.

-They took good care of the children.
-The children were taken good care of.

 # LESSON 4